openshift/oc-mirror/docs/design/overview.md

 ## Features
 1. Differential Synchronization of OpenShift Release Images
 2. Differential Synchronization of Operator images
-3. Synchronization of OpenShift cincinnati graph data image (planned)
+3. Synchronization of OpenShift cincinnati graph data image
 4. Synchronization of OpenShift Release images by version or channel latest
 5. Synchronization of Operator Images by full catalog and full catalog at latest (HEAD) operator versions.
 Also, allows for synchronization of individual operators by version to each channels' HEAD.
 6. Synchronization of helm charts